DavouJ/SWE-Portfolio/README.md

 * When the page is loaded it presents my name, a photo , and links to sections about me, my work, and a form to contact me.
 * When one of the links in the navigation is clicked then the UI scrolls to the corresponding section.
-* When viewing the section about my work, it contains titled images of my applications.
+* When viewing the section about my projects, it contains cards consisting of my applications.
-* When presented with the your first application, its image is larger in size than the others.
-* When images of the applications are clicked, the user is taken to that deployed application or Git repository.
+* When buttons within the cards are clicked, the user is taken to that deployed application or Git repository.
+* When viewing my work experience, you can navigate through a carousel of jobs I've had.
 * When the page is resized or viewed on various screens and devices, the layout is responsive and adapts to the given viewport.
+* When the buttons in the contact section are clicked, you are redirected to my LinkedIn account or a draft email is made to contact me.

 ## Credits

 Original code created by Davou Jobbi.

+Inspiration from Apple OS UI and edX templates.

 ## License